The Family Farmer:

 The ex-prairie of central Illinois counties such as Logan and McLean—where 150-bushel corn is dismissed as barely above average—and Sangamon, where John Wilcox lives, is some of the best land in the world.
 "There may be some here and there that's just as good," Wilcox once explained, "but there isn't any that's any better."
 Some of that land has sold at auction for as much as $4,300 an acre.
 Even average prices have edged past $3,000 (an astounding figure even for the best farmland in the world) and prices, after a lull when corn prices dipped in late 1977, started creeping up again in the spring of 1978 when planting delays pushed corn prices back up.

 The people paying such prices are not speculators or developers but other farmers.
-Inflation is partly the cause, but most of the price rise has resulted from farmers trying to outbid one another for a chance to put more land under cultivation, to work expensive machinery to its capacity, to cash in before high prices went any higher.
+Inflation is partly the cause, but most of the price rise has resulted from farmers trying to outbid one another for a chance to put more land under cultivation, to work expensive machines to their capacity, to cash in before high prices went any higher.
 What Illinois farmers are doing, their neighbors have been doing all across the grain belt.
 Since 1972, farmland values in Michigan have nearly doubled, and in Iowa, as in Illinois, they have nearly trebled.

 Wilcox wipes off his boots on the grass outside the kitchen door.
 His house is more than a hundred years old: a two-story, white frame farmhouse with green shutters, built on traditional lines, with a foot-thick skin to protect it against Midwestern winters and a storm cellar out back for the summer twister season when even foot-thick walls aren't enough to keep the weather furies out.
 The kitchen, according to custom, is one of the largest rooms, though its size is the only way it resembles its predecessors.
 The Wilcoxes remodeled it two years ago—a good year for farmers—and in place of the wood stove stands a Whirlpool "Connoisseur" electric range with see-through door and, next to it on a counter, and a microwave oven.
 Wilcox pours a cup of coffee and sits down.